kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-metrics-pipeline.md

 Metric server collects metrics from the Summary API, exposed by [Kubelet](/docs/admin/kubelet/) on each node.

-Metrics Server registered in the main API server through [Kubernetes aggregator](/docs/concepts/api-extension/apiserver-aggregation/).
+Metrics Server is registered with the main API server through [Kubernetes aggregator](/docs/concepts/api-extension/apiserver-aggregation/).

 Learn more about the metrics server in [the design doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/metrics-server.md).